dmisino/speech_models/README.md

 ### tts

 - Launch the tts.py page, and a default string from the code will be read aloud.
-Optionally enter a command line argument (--text "your text here") and that will be used.
-A random voice will be used each time, or see other [command line options](#text-to-speech) below to specify a specific voice.
+Optionally launch the page with a command line argument (--text "your text here") and that will be used.
+A random speaker voice will be used each time, or see [command line options](#text-to-speech) below to use a specific speaker voice.

 ### stt

 - Launch the stt.py page, and once the message that audio is recording appears, speak to your computer and it will be transcribed to text, then printed to the console.

-## Installation and setup

-To run this project, you'll need Python installed on your machine.
-You can install from [python.org](https://www.python.org/downloads/).

 ## Clone the repository
 ```console